zoylendt/zoylendt.github.io/content/Coding/Python - manipulate CSV files.md

 ---
-title: How to remove specific rows from a CSV file in Python
+title: How to manipulate a CSV file with Python
 date: 2024-06-27
 publishDate: 2024-06-27
 updated: 2024-06-27